PavcaHyx/PavcaHyx/README.md

 - :desktop_computer: I’m currently working as **Customer Support Lead** in **ROIhunter**
 - :hugs: I still provide support to our customers 💙
+- 🤗 I programe small tools that help my coworkes in their daily work
+- 🐍: Im currently learning python, HTML, CSS
 - 🎵 Im coorganizator of one small festival <a href="https://www.hlineckyfolkovyspekacek.cz/" target="new"> Hlinecký folkový špekáček</a>
-- 🐍: Im currently learning python, HTML, CSS
 - 📫  How to reach me: pavlina.hyxova@seznam.cz

 <br />